 These modules can be customized to tailor for your specific situation or they can be used out of the box, making the platform low-code to no-code.
 Platforms such as Interplay will give rise to a new class of developers: the creative class – employees who can create software without knowing a particular programming language.

 Perhaps most importantly, however, is the capabilities that Interplay brings to large enterprises.
-Because the platform is modular, it can easily be integrated into existing technology stacks – monolithic or not.
+Existing technology stacks, monolithic or not, can easily integrate a modular platform.
 Suddenly, an enterprise has the speed and agility of microservices without having to entirely overthrow their existing tech stack.

 Microservices are the underlying trend to make most other tech trends possible.
 They split up apps into functional, independent modules that are easier to develop, test, and maintain.
 They’ve been a competitive advantage for companies such as Amazon and Netflix, as they make it faster and cheaper for a company to respond to rapidly changing environments.